sroucheray/bootscope/README.md

 Why Bootscope ?
 ---------------
-Web Apps is the trending topic, this is a great paradigm change... but most of my time is still spent developing **web sites**.
+Webapps is the trending topic, this is a great paradigm change... but most of my time is still spent developing **websites**.

-*Web sites* are very different from *web apps*.
+*Websites* are very different from *webapps*.

-*Web sites* are not uniform and features scattered.
+*Websites* are not uniform and features scattered.

 Some pages have forms, some have menus, some have widgets, some have no specific features.

+You cannot rely on URLs of your *Website*'s pages to identify its unique features because of the SEO rewriting.

 Bootscope serves four purposes :